Lifestyle

 Is dog dementia painful?

-Dementia itself is not physically painful, but the anxiety and confusion it causes can be psychologically distressing.
-However, CCD often co-exists with painful conditions like arthritis, so a vet check is essential to ensure they are comfortable.
+CCD itself is not considered physically painful, but the confusion and anxiety it causes can be very distressing.
+It also often co-exists with painful conditions like arthritis, so a vet check is important.

 Can diet cure dog dementia?

-There is no cure for CCD.
-However, specific diets and supplements rich in antioxidants, MCTs, and Omega-3s can slow the progression and improve symptoms.
-Juno's vet-developed all-in-one supplement is designed to support these needs.
+No. There is currently no cure for CCD.
+However, certain diets and supplements may help support brain function and quality of life.
+Juno's vet-developed all-in-one supplement is designed as supportive nutrition, not a cure.

 Why does my old dog pace at night?

-Pacing is often due to a disrupted sleep-wake cycle and anxiety, common in CCD.
-It can also be a sign of pain or the need to toilet.
-If this is a new behaviour, a vet check is required to rule out medical causes.
+Pacing is often linked to a disrupted sleep-wake cycle and anxiety, both of which are common in CCD.
+It can also reflect pain or the need to toilet, so if this is a new behaviour, a vet check is sensible.

 What is the life expectancy of a dog with dementia?